lenaschimmel/umf-detector/README.md

 Planned enhancements:

+* Allow runtime-selection of detector flags in a similar way as I added it for graphical debug output
+* Display the current detector flags
 * Fix missing parts for proper RGB detection
 * Code cleanup
     * Make better use of vector and matrix classes in OpenCV and Eigen3